danmohad/khod-kaar/README.md

 When the user's objective is met, the program gracefully exits.

-The program flow is shown in the UML diagram below:
+The program flow is shown in the UML diagram below.
+Passing the `-a` flag activates full autonomy by presuming user agreement at both control points in the program flow, thereby only considering agent satisfaction as a control input.
+See [[Don't be reckless](#dont-be-reckless)] below.

 ![Program flow UML diagram](./.assets/diagram.png)